jordanboskovich/radiohound-sionna/README.md

 **Some sensor positions fall inside buildings:** The uniform sensor grid does not account for building locations.
 Samples where the sensor is inside a building are physically unrealistic but are included in the dataset.
 These can be filtered in post-processing.

-**49-sample legacy dataset:** An earlier JSON-format dataset of 49 samples exists in the repository from early testing.
-This dataset used a coarser 7×7 sensor grid and is superseded by the NPZ datasets in `dataset_v2` and `dataset_v3`.

 **dataset_v2 road artifact:** The `dataset_v2` dataset was generated with road meshes included in the scene.
 Coverage maps in this dataset show unrealistic dead zones along walkways.
 Use `dataset_v3` for clean data.

 ---